chrisdalao/webapi-challenge/README.md

 - [ ] Mention two parts of Express that you learned about this week.

+MiddleWare - I see them functions within express. there's built-in middleware and there's also custom middleware and they're basically functions.
+Then there's Server Side Routing where we build out route for the client to make calls to the DB using the API.

 - [ ] Describe Middleware?

+I would describe them as functions that only express allows us to execute.
+It's what allows us to build out routers, handle errors - we can also build out custom middleware which would then result in making the proper calls depending on what we want to do in the back end.

 - [ ] Describe a Resource?

+A resource is basically where all the endpoints live - so for example is we have a users DB the resource for that will have specific endpoints and those endpoints as a while is the resource.

 - [ ] What can the API return to help clients know if a request was successful?

+a Status Code

 - [ ] How can we partition our application into sub-applications?

+you can have your backend code inside of a backend folder and your frontend code inside of a frontend folder

 ## Project Setup

 Follow these steps to set up and work on your project:

-- [ ] Create a forked copy of this project.
+- [x] Create a forked copy of this project.
-- [ ] Add your _Project Manager_ as collaborator on Github.
+- [x] Add your _Project Manager_ as collaborator on Github.
-- [ ] Clone your forked version of the Repository.
+- [x] Clone your forked version of the Repository.
-- [ ] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
+- [x] Create a new Branch on the clone: git checkout -b `<firstName-lastName>`.
-- [ ] Implement the project on this Branch, committing changes regularly.
+- [x] Implement the project on this Branch, committing changes regularly.
-- [ ] Push commits: git push origin `<firstName-lastName>`.
+- [x] Push commits: git push origin `<firstName-lastName>`.

 Follow these steps for completing your project.

-- [ ] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
+- [x] Submit a Pull-Request to merge <firstName-lastName> Branch into master on your fork. **Please don't merge your own pull request.**
-- [ ] Add your _Project Manager_ as a Reviewer on the Pull-request
+- [x] Add your _Project Manager_ as a Reviewer on the Pull-request
-- [ ] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.
+- [x] Your _Project Manager_ will count the challenge as done by merging the branch into _master_.

 ## Database Persistence Helpers